Multivariate Quadratic Transformations and the Interpolation Kernel: Formal difference operators

 The explicit formula for the univariate interpolation kernel gives the following expression (which can also be obtained by using the proof of Lemma \ref{lem:diff_op_uniq} to obtain a first-order recurrence satisfied by the coefficients).

 \begin{prop} We have

 \end{prop}

-This should be compared with the formula of \cite{CooperS:2002} for the powers of the Askey-Wilson operator, as well as the elliptic analogue \cite{IRS}.
+This should be compared with the formula of \cite{CooperS:2002} for the powers of the Askey--Wilson ope\-rator, as well as the elliptic analogue considered in \cite{IRS}.
 There is a similar, but more complicated, expression for ${\cal D}^{(n)}_{t^{1/2}}(q,t;p)$, which we omit, as well as the corresponding expression for ${\cal D}^{(n)}_{(pq/t)^{1/2}}(q,t;p)$.

 Similar reductions to $c=q^{-1/2}$ give the following.

 \begin{prop} We have

 \end{prop}